Care designed specifically for you

-- We have a team approach.
+- We offer a team approach.
 We believe your care is a partnership between you, your family and a wide variety of professionals.
 Your care team will include a variety of AYA experts—from doctors and physical therapists to dietitians and social workers.
 In addition, you’ll have access to other specialists throughout Children’s Minnesota and Abbott Northwestern Hospital.
 We’ll even help you transition to care outside our system when the time is right.

-- You’ll be part of the team.
+- Your voice matters.
 We’ll encourage you take an active role throughout your cancer treatment.
-You’ll work closely with your care team on your treatment, recovery, and survivorship plans.
+You’ll work closely with your care team on your treatment, recovery, and survivor-ship plans.
 Additionally, we can teach you self-care methods, such as biofeedback, self-massage, mental imagery, and other integrative medicine techniques, so you can reduce treatment side effects like nausea and fatigue on your own.

 - Your care plan is customized to you.
-Because every AYA patient has a unique set of challenges, we tailor a treatment plan based on your diagnosis, your emotional/social needs and your life.
+Every patient has a unique set of challenges, and we tailor a treatment plan based on your diagnosis, your emotional/social needs and your life.
 You and your loved ones will have input every step of the way.

 - You’ll have access to clinical trials.
-Because Children’s participates in clinical research, our patients have access to treatments being studied in clinical trials.
+Children’s Minnesota participates in a variety of clinical research, our patients have access to treatments being studied in clinical trials.
 In fact, at Children’s Minnesota is in the top 5% of members in the Children’s Oncology Group (the world’s largest pediatric cancer research cooperative) for enrolling eligible patients in clinical trials.
 Your doctor will help you understand if a clinical trial is available for your situation.

-- We’ll connect you to other AYAs.
+- We’ll connect you to other patients, past and present.
 At Children’s Minnesota, about 22% of our patients are teens and young adults.
 This means there are other people your age who are facing similar struggles.
 We’ll provide information on support groups and other resources in the community to help you feel supported, as well as connect you with others through events and activities.